Difference between ACCA vs CFA | Zell Education

 CFA certification remains the professional gold standard for individuals who want to pursue an investment management, financial analysis, or portfolio management career path.
 This is a suitable qualification for you if you have an interest in the financial markets and an expected career as a Financial Analyst, Portfolio Manager, or Investment Banker.

 The CFA program covers all areas of investment tools, asset valuation, and portfolio management, with a strong emphasis on ethics.
 Indeed, the CFA qualification has gained a lot of respect in the present financial setting, especially in asset management, investment research, and hedge funds.
-With such rigorous exams, the charterholders are best placed for high-stakes jobs in the financial sector.
+With such rigorous exams, the shareholders are best placed for high-stakes jobs in the financial sector.

 ACCA and CFA: Exam Structure and Difficulty Level